Thank you for reading our post, please rate this article at the end.

 The biggest benefit of an RV solar awning is having more space for setting up RV solar.
 Rather than covering your RV’s roof, which is usually limited in space, an RV solar awning can extend much further from the outside of your RV, creating more space.

-And the best part is that the solar RV awnings can compress to a more compact design when it’s time to pack, so they don’t gobble up real estate on your RV.
+The best part is that the solar RV awnings can be compressed to a more compact design when it’s time to pack, so they don’t take up real estate on your RV.

 Maintains Roof’s Integrity

-Another crucial benefit of the RV solar awning is they help to preserve your RV’s roof integrity.
-See, traditional, roof-mounted solar require RVers to drill holes and make roof penetrations for installation.
+Another crucial benefit of RV solar awnings is that they help preserve your RV’s roof integrity.
+Traditional, roof-mounted solar panels require RVers to drill holes and make roof penetrations for installation.

 On the other hand, RV solar canopies eliminate the need for roof penetrations.
 Therefore, you don’t need to worry about roof repairs, maintenance, or water seeping through.